jenselg/obfs/README.md

 - options should be an object:

-      { name: 'obj-store', path: '/some/path' }
+      { name: 'obfs', path: '/some/path' }

-- name of the obj instance / folder, defaults to 'obj-store':
+- name of the obfs instance / folder, defaults to 'obfs':

       options.name = 'string'

-- base path where to store obj instance / folder, defaults to user home directory:
+- base path where to store obfs instance / folder, defaults to user home directory:

       options.path = 'string'